Lie algebra deformations in characteristic 2: Introduction

+(1) The discovery of a $\Zee/2$-grading quadratic in roots.
+Among the Lie algebras known to us, the type-2 and type-4 Kaplansky algebras are the only ones with such gradings (cf.~\eqref{KapS}).
+These Kaplansky algebras are unique among the Lie algebras known to us.
+We present details on relations between gradings and derivations, in particular, an observation that gradings are not always defined by derivations, in Subsection~\ref{grader}.

+(2) A method assigning a simple Lie superalgebra to \textbf{every} simple Lie algebra.
+It is illustrated with seven new series, superizations of the Kaplansky algebras in Subsection~\ref{SSgenSuper}.

+(3) Thanks to the insistence of a referee, we managed to give sufficient conditions for deformations, encountered so far for $p=2$, to be semitrivial (Theorem~\ref{semiTr}); but other types of semitrivial deformations are possible.

+The \textbf{main bulk} of the paper is devoted to interpreting the simple Lie algebras discovered by Jurman and Kaplansky in terms of better known (``standard") examples of Lie algebras of Hamiltonian vector fields or their simple derived.
+Voluminous computations are performed using Grozman's \textit{Mathematica}-based package \textit{SuperLie}, cf. Lemmas \ref{conjlemma}, \ref{Lbn}, \ref{Lbn2}, \ref{nonlin}.

-Observe a subtlety worth particular attention: the Lie algebra $\fpo_\Pi(n;\un)$ is a central extension of $\fh_\Pi(n;\un)$ whereas there is no Lie algebra $\fpo_I(n;\un)$, realized on the space of functions, centrally extending $\fh_I(n;\un)$.
-Indeed, the bracket should be antisymmetric, i.e., alternate, whereas $\{x_i,x_i\}_{I}=1$, not 0.
-For more on possible brackets relative the alternate form $B$, see in \cite{LeP} and subsec. \ref{Pb}.} $\fh_\Pi(n;\un)'$, does not make the classification problem of all deforms of $\fh_\Pi(n;\un)'$ meaningless.
-Investigation of the isomorphism classes of the deforms is a must.
-The search of the deforms of the more natural non-simple relative of the simple algebra, i.e., of $\fh_\Pi(n;\un)$, not its simple derived, is no less meaningful: it leads to an interpretation of until now mysterious Kaplansky algebras of type 2.
-Equally reasonable is the search for deforms of another relative, the Poisson Lie algebra $\fpo_\Pi(n;\un)$; these latter deforms are related, in particular, with analogs of spinor representations.
+\ssec{Open problems} \textbf{1.} We have described deforms of $\fh_\Pi'(n;\uN)$ for $n=2$.
+Investigation of the isomorphism classes of the deforms for $n>2$ and any $\uN$ is a must.
+The classification of the deforms of the more natural nonsimple relative of the simple algebra, i.e., of $\fh_\Pi(n;\uN)$, is also needed: it had led to an interpretation of previously mysterious type-2 Kaplansky algebras.
+The search for deforms of another relative, the Poisson Lie algebra $\fpo_\Pi(n;\uN)$, is equally reasonable (answers to such problems for $p=0$ have physical interpretations), see \cite{KT, KD}.

-2) The paper \cite{Ei} provides with an approach to the classification\footnote{Eick herself does not apply the word ``classification" to her method since her search is random and can very well miss something.
-It is very interesting to estimate the probability of a miss.} allowing a double-check of (sometimes rather sophisticated and therefore difficult to follow and verify) theoretical constructions\footnote{Grishkov's paper \cite{GJu} contains also a statement that one of the Kaplansky algebras, the one of dimension 14, provisionally designated as $K_{14}$ by Grishkov and more appropriately as $\text{Kap}_1(4)$ by Eick, is not isomorphic to the simple derived of any of the Hamiltonian Lie algebras preserving the symplectic form well-known from classical mechanics.